 Late Rent Fees in Georgia: Legal Limits, Grace Periods, and What a Landlord Can Charge

 In Georgia, there is no statute that sets a specific dollar amount or percentage cap on late rent fees.
-Instead, a late fee is generally treated as a contract term: it is only enforceable if it is actually written into your lease, and Georgia courts expect it to be a reasonable estimate of the landlord's costs rather than a punishment.
-Georgia also has no law requiring a grace period before a late fee can be charged, so rent can technically be "late" the day after it is due unless your lease says otherwise.
-If nonpayment leads to eviction, the landlord must file a dispossessory action in the local Magistrate Court (or State/Superior Court) and follow the demand-for-possession process before a tenant can be removed.
+Instead, a late fee is generally treated as a contract term: it is only enforceable if it is actually written into your lease, and Georgia courts expect it to be a reasonable estimate of the landlord’s costs rather than a punishment.
+Georgia also has no law requiring a grace period before a late fee can be charged, so rent can technically be “late” the day after it is due unless your lease says otherwise.
+But late fees are no longer a purely private matter once eviction enters the picture: under the Safe at Home Act (HB 404, 2024), a Georgia landlord who wants to evict you for unpaid rent or unpaid late fees must first give you a written notice giving you three business days to pay or vacate — and only then can a dispossessory be filed.

 Does Georgia cap late fees?